Skip to main content

 Why choose this course at London College of Fashion

-• International links: the course has a strong international business and marketing focus due to industry collaboration projects a well as cooperation with renowned international schools in the field.
+• Global: Benefit from a strong international business and marketing focus, with industry collaboration projects and cooperation with renowned international schools in the field.

 Course overview

-MA Strategic Fashion Marketing is a programme specifically developed for fashion with a global reputation for success in launching fashion industry careers.
-It is a well-established and renowned course in the sector with a record of recruiting high calibre international and home/EU students leading to a very good track record of student’s employability.
+MA Strategic Fashion Marketing has a global reputation for success in launching fashion industry careers.
+It is a well-established and renowned course with a record of recruiting high calibre students leading to an excellent record of graduate employability.

-Students develop knowledge and skills in areas such as marketing strategy, business development, brand strategy, consumer insights, digital as well as marketing communications.
-We also offer an in-depth into innovative and industry specific fields such as luxury, international strategy, sustainability and innovation and technology.
+The course provides a learning environment in which business graduates can develop both creative and strategic skills in fashion marketing and management.
+You will develop knowledge and skills in areas such as marketing strategy, business development, brand strategy, consumer insights, digital as well as marketing communications.
+The course also offers in-depth analysis into innovative and industry specific fields such as luxury, international strategy, sustainability and digital technologies.

 The course will challenge you to rethink the status quo of the industry and develop innovative and holistic approaches to problem solving, preparing you to successfully navigate this dynamic industry.

-The university also offers a regular industry speaker programme to inform new thinking and expertise in the sector, providing students with multiple changes to networks and develop their professional skills.
+Industry speakers will showcase new thinking and expertise in the sector, providing you with multiple opportunities to network and develop professional skills.

 What to expect